lucaspar/uv-demo/README.md

 ![Pepy Total Downloads](https://img.shields.io/pepy/dt/uv-demo)
 [![Action | Upload Python Package](https://github.com/lucaspar/uv-demo/actions/workflows/python-publish.yaml/badge.svg)](https://github.com/lucaspar/uv-demo/actions/workflows/python-publish.yaml)

 A demo for the `uv` package manager.
-Very useless.
+Very useless as a package.

+Use this as a template for a `uv` package, with GitHub actions, pre-commit hooks, and some opinionated config.

 ## Setup and Execution